‘Nothing but the best:’ Dow Cleaning Services founder strives to treat customers like family

 As a small, minority-owned business, Dow said she has never had a negative experience with a customer.
-However, she said she sometimes feels dwarfed by larger cleaning companies in the area —such as the franchise company Molly Maid — who have more clients and who can afford more advertisements.
+However, she said she sometimes feels dwarfed by larger cleaning companies in the area —such as the franchise company, Molly Maid — that have more clients and can afford more advertising.

 In response, Dow said she tries to forge strong bonds with her clients, alert people of the company’s services and grow her customer base.

 However, the COVID-19 pandemic has hurt Dow Cleaning Service’s growth efforts.
-Dow said the company now has approximately 10 regular clients and is operating with 65% less income as clients as they have stopped utilizing its services.
-In response, the company sends out email reminders to clients, advertising their cleaning assistance and their other services like grocery pickup.
+Dow said the company now has approximately 10 regular clients and is operating with 65% less income, as clients as they have stopped utilizing its services.
+In response, the company sends out phone and email reminders to clients, advertising their cleaning assistance and its other services like grocery pickup.

 “We just try to keep our presence there,” Dow said.
 “We don’t plan on going out of business, even though we’re all suffering.”